Harsh-Naicker/DyteScanner/README.md

 - *Note*: The documents get stored in the internal storage of the Android device inside a directory named 'DyteScanner'.
 Also, once a document is scanned and saved, it is immediately available in the gallery application of the user's device.
 - All scanned documents are listed in a grid view on the home screen of the app.
 When a user clicks on any of the documents, it is opened in the user's gallery application.

+## Screenshots
+Here is a drive link to the screenshots of the developed app. https://drive.google.com/drive/folders/1KFg8adhblH_I3u8-4ZJ9JVEfCY1bSbao?usp=sharing

+## Demo Video
+Here is a drive link to a demo video of the developed app.